About Dawson County

 Named After William Crosby Dawson

-• Major landmarks include Amicalola Falls State Park, home to the tallest cascading waterfall in Georgia at 729 feet, which also serves as the southern terminus approach trail for the Appalachian Trail.
+• Major landmarks include Amicalola Falls State Park, home to the tallest cascading waterfall in Georgia at 729 feet, which also is the southern terminus approach trail for the Appalachian Trail.

 22 Tucker Avenue, Dawsonville, GA 30534